buildpacks/spec/platform.md

 | `CPATH`           | `/include`   | header files     |
 | `PKG_CONFIG_PATH` | `/pkgconfig` | pc files         |

-The platform SHOULD NOT assume any other stack-provided environment variables are inherited by the buildpack.
+The platform SHOULD NOT assume any other base-image-provided environment variables are inherited by the buildpack.

 ##### User-Provided Variables
 User-provided environment variables MUST be supplied by the platform as files in the `<platform>/env/` directory.